 Risk of Malaria in India

 Drink only bottled water in India.
 Use it for brushing your teeth and avoid ice cubes.
 Recommended bottled water brands in India are Aquafina, Bisleri and Kinley which all come in a range of shapes and sizes.
-Do check the seal on the bottle before you drink it however as some stalls will resell unclean water in used bottles.
+Check the seal on the bottle before you drink it as some stalls will resell unclean water in used bottles.
 It is best to crush your plastic bottle after use to avoid it being used for this purpose.
-Some hotels will also provide complementary drinking water in glass bottles, which again is best to avoid.
+Some hotels will also provide complementary drinking water in glass bottles, which is also best to avoid.
+The Telegraph have an excellent insider’s guide on trustworthy places to stay.

 Most people that travel to India are likely to experience Travellers Diarrhoea at some point of their journey, ranging from a mild case of Delhi Belly to severe diarrhoea.
 One of the biggest risk factors that contributes to travellers diarrhoea is through the food that you eat.